rust-lang/book/src/ch19-01-all-the-places-for-patterns.md

 `_` or `..`, as you’ll see in the [“Ignoring Values in a Pattern”][ignoring-values-in-a-pattern]<!-- ignore --> section.
-If the problem is that we have too many variables in the pattern, the solution is to make the types match by removing variables so the number of variables equals the number of elements in the tuple.
+If the problem is that we have too many variables in the pattern, the solution is to make the types match by removing variables so that the number of variables equals the number of elements in the tuple.

 ### Conditional `if let` Expressions